ilanusse/praetorian/README.md

 ```

 There are two things to notice here:
-- The Post is a class that should obey to a certain Policy.
+- The Post is a class that should obey a certain Policy.
 We mark this by including `Praetorian::HasPolicy` and overriding the `policy_class` abstract method to return the policy class name.

 - The Policy class includes `Praetorian::Policy`.
 This adds query methods to our policy as defaults that should be overwritten as necessary.